ConnorDeMeyer/ECS/README.md

 ## Serializing

-A Registry is able to completely convert itself into a stream of bytes and then deconvert that stream back into all the original components.
+A Registry is able to completely convert itself into a stream of bytes and then convert that stream back into all the original components.

 If you want to define custom Serialize and Deserialize functionality to Components they should contain methods with the following signature:
  - `Serialize(std::ostream&)` for converting the Component into a stream of data